← More articles in Cold Email

 Formal Greetings

-When to Use: Pick formal greetings when addressing individuals you don’t know personally, reaching out to high-ranking professionals, or communicating in official contexts.
-For instance, if you’re sending a resume or drafting an email to regulatory authorities, formality is critical.
+When to Use: Pick formal greetings when addressing individuals you don't know personally, reaching out to high-ranking professionals, or communicating in official contexts.
+If you're sending a resume or drafting an email to regulatory authorities, formality is expected.

-Common Mistakes: Avoid spelling errors in names, using generic greetings when the recipient’s name is known, or accidentally addressing someone with the wrong title.
-For example, "Dear Mr.," when your recipient is a woman, creates a negative tone—double-check their name and title before sending your message.
+Common Mistakes: Spelling errors in names, using generic greetings when the recipient's name is available, or addressing someone with the wrong title ("Dear Mr." when your recipient is a woman) all create a negative first impression.

 Pro Tip: Personalize formal greetings wherever possible.
-Instead of "Dear Hiring Manager," try to find their name online to enhance the personalization and make your email stand out.
+Instead of "Dear Hiring Manager," spend two minutes finding their name on LinkedIn or the company website.

 Semi-Formal Greetings

-Common Mistakes: Overusing friendly exclamations can make semi-formal greetings feel too casual.
-For example, avoid starting professional emails with "Hey John!" unless your client or colleague has explicitly set that tone in prior communications.
+Common Mistakes: Overusing friendly exclamation points ("Hey John!!") can make semi-formal greetings feel too casual.
+Unless your client has explicitly set that tone, avoid it.

 Informal Greetings

-When to Use: Use informal greetings when emailing people you work with daily or those within your organization with whom you have a relaxed relationship.
-For instance, sending updates to your team or organizing an internal event makes room for a more casual introduction.
+When to Use: Reserve informal greetings for people you work with daily or team members with whom you have a relaxed relationship.
+Internal project updates, casual check-ins, or organizing team events all allow for this tone.

 Best Practices For Crafting Email Greetings